hoangduytran/blender-manual/manual/render/shader_nodes/shader/principled.rst

 Subsurface
 ----------

-Subsurface scattering is used to render materials such as skin, milk and wax.
+:term:`Subsurface scattering` is used to render materials such as skin, milk and wax.
 Light scatters below the surface to create a soft appearance.

 Method
-   Rendering method to simulate subsurface scattering.
+   Rendering method to simulate :term:`Subsurface scattering`.

    :Christensen-Burley:
       An approximation to physically-based volume scattering.